Congressman Don Davis Swears in Future Soldiers at Greenville Recruiting Company Event

-In a powerful demonstration of community support and patriotism, the Greenville Recruiting Company recently partnered with Our Community Salutes to honor the region’s newest Future Soldiers.
-The highlight of the event was a special swearing-in ceremony led by U.S. Representative Don Davis (NC-1), who administered the oath of enlistment to the young men and women stepping forward to serve their country
+GREENVILLE, N.C. — In a powerful demonstration of community support and patriotism, the Greenville Recruiting Company recently partnered with Our Community Salutes to honor the region’s newest Future Soldiers.
+The highlight of the event was a special swearing-in ceremony led by U.S. Representative Don Davis (NC-1), who administered the oath of enlistment to the young men and women stepping forward to serve their country.

+For the Future Soldiers of the Greenville Recruiting Company, taking the oath of enlistment is a profound milestone.
+Having Congressman Davis officiate the ceremony added a deeply personal and inspirational touch.
+Representative Davis is no stranger to the weight of the uniform; he is a 1994 graduate of the United States Air Force Academy and served eight years as an active-duty Air Force officer, including a prestigious assignment overseeing operations for Air Force One at Joint Base Andrews.

+Addressing the enlistees and their families, Congressman Davis drew upon his own experiences in the military, emphasizing the core values of dedication, teamwork, and service to a cause greater than oneself.
+His presence underscored a crucial message championed by Our Community Salutes: that the decision to enlist in the Armed Forces straight out of high school is an honorable path deserving of immense public gratitude and recognition.

 |Date Taken: